 If you have a cause for concern regarding a death then you are entitled to raise these concerns with the Coroner.

 In the event of a sudden death, the Coroner will be informed either by the Police, the ambulance service or the GP Initial enquiries are then undertaken by one of the Coroners Officers.

 Refer deaths via the Coroners Portal

 The Worcestershire Coroners Portal is for use by those agencies authorised to refer deaths to the Coroner via an automated route.
-Those wishing to refer a death to the Coroner who are not authorised to do so via this portal will need to call the Coroners officers on 01905 822330.
+Those wishing to refer a death to the Coroner who are not authorised to do so via this portal will need to call the Coroner's office on 01905 766066.

 Feedback and Complaints